realworldocaml/mdx/README.md

 You can use that property to your advantage by allowing one to choose between a "monorepo" or regular opam workflow depending on the situation.

-You can also exclude packages from being included into the set of packages to be vendored by opam-monorepo.
-To do so you can specify an additional field in your OPAM file:
+You can also exclude packages from the set of packages to be vendored by `opam-monorepo`.
+To do so you can specify an additional field in your Opam file:

 ```
 x-opam-monorepo-opam-provided: ["ocamlformat" "patdiff"]
 ```

-This will exclude the packages from the list of packages opam-monorepo will pull, so they can be installed via `opam` manually.
+This will exclude the packages from the list of packages `opam-monorepo` will pull, so they can be installed via `opam` manually.

 ### opam monorepo pull

 The `pull` command fetches the sources using the URLs in the lockfile.
-It benefits from the opam cache but its outcome does not depend on your opam configuration.
+It benefits from the Opam cache but its outcome does not depend on your opam configuration.

 ## Monorepo projects